latika-wadhwa/dataform-scd-backfill/README.md

 **Flowchart**

+The other thing that makes it reusable is that uses Information Schema to get all the Non Unique Column names and the internal metadata table for unique Column names.
+The joins and window functions are majorly made by the hash keys generated in the child tables and hence optimizes the code a little further.

 ![image](https://user-images.githubusercontent.com/48508718/198382310-4d6e8ede-6e8d-4003-81e2-236b6bb10c60.png)

 The future steps to this code is a set of assertions to confirm if the data looks as expected.
 Also, depending on the use case we could either swap the final table created by this process or use a part of it as needed after renaming and droping the processing columns like hashing columns, min_source_eff_date, etc.